algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ## Example Code

+The example code is of a 1-dimensional RC car that is trying to change from the first lane to the second lane, where the numbers represent the center of the lane.
-This example is not calculating the time elapsed, instead it is setting a value called dt.
+This example is we can't calculate the time elapsed, instead we are setting a value called dt for time elapsed.

 {% method %}
 {% sample lang="c" %}